THE DIVINE FIRE

 The wicked of the last days will be tormented and slain by fire, smoke, and sulfur.

-By these three was the third part of men killed, by the fire, and by the smoke, and by the brimstone [sulfur], which issued out of their mouths.
+By these three plagues a third of mankind was killed—by the fire and the smoke and the brimstone [burning sulfur] which came out of their mouths.
 (Revelation 9:18)

 Whoever worships the beast, the world system, will be tormented forever with burning sulfur.

-The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone [burning sulfur] in the presence of the holy angels, and in the presence of the Lamb: (Revelation 14:10)
+“he himself shall also drink of the wine of the wrath of God, which is poured out full strength into the cup of His indignation.
+He shall be tormented with fire and brimstone [burning sulfur] in the presence of the holy angels and in the presence of the Lamb.
+(Revelation 14:10)

-And the beast was taken, and with him the false prophet that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshipped his image.
-These both were cast alive into a lake of fire burning with brimstone [burning sulfur].
+Then the beast was captured, and with him the false prophet who worked signs in his presence, by which he deceived those who received the mark of the beast and those who worshiped his image.
+These two were cast alive into the lake of fire burning with brimstone [burning sulfur].
 (Revelation 19:20)

-And the devil that deceived them was cast into the lake of fire and brimstone [burning sulfur], where the beast and the false prophet are, and shall be tormented day and night for ever and ever.
+The devil, who deceived them, was cast into the lake of fire and brimstone [burning sulfur] where the beast and the false prophet are.
+And they will be tormented day and night forever and ever.
 (Revelation 20:10)

 Perhaps the Lake of Fire is in the interior of the earth.
 One can notice in the country of Iceland the sulfurous fumes that issue from the earth in certain places.